how to deal with haters in life

 1. Cut them out of your life

-Cutting them out of your life is the single best thing you can do to get rid of haters altogether.
+Cutting them out of your life is the single best thing you can do to get rid of detractors altogether.

 Although this isn’t always possible, it’s the most permanent solution there is.